 Insulin glargine is injected under the skin, usually once per day at the same time of day.

 When treating type 1 diabetes, use your short-acting insulin before meals as directed by your doctor.

 Insulin glargine must not be given with an insulin pump, or mixed with other insulins.
 Do not inject insulin glargine into a vein or a muscle.

-Your care provider will show you the best places on your body to inject insulin glargine.
-Use a different place each time you give an injection.
+Your healthcare provider will show you where to inject insulin glargine.
 Do not inject into the same place two times in a row.

 If you use an injection pen, use only the injection pen that comes with insulin glargine.
 Attach a new needle before each use.
 Do not transfer the insulin from the pen into a syringe.